drghirlanda/alex/Docs/AlexManual.md

 us at the address in [Contacts](#contacts).
 Also do contact us if you think that your design files are correct but the experiment does not run as you expect.

+In addition to double quotes in CSV design files (see the footnote below Table \ref{phases}), alex requires final line endings in these files.
+If a design file lacks a newline at the very end, alex will exclude the last row when reading in this file, resulting in obvious errors.
+Most spreadsheet software saves CSV files with this final newline, but you can always check for this by opening the design files with a text editor.

 With a few exceptions, all errors print a hopefully informative message both on the standard console output (terminal) and on